 All Our Relations is alternately encouraging and depressing.
 It is encouraging to see indigenous communities finding new ways to address the issue of suicide in their communities, but depressing in the realization that governments, and yes churches will continue to get in the way of letting this happen.

-This winds up the Oscar Wilde series for me.
+January saw me winding up this Oscar Wilde series. .
 Brandreth has hinted that there might be more mysteries in the future, but it’s been several years since the last one was published, so I’m not holding my breath.
 Oscar Wilde and the Vatican Murders is actually the fifth of the sixth books in the series, but as the author has said, they don’t need to be in order.

 This story is different in that Robert Sherrard, the narrator of the other novels doesn’t appear.
 Instead we get Wilde, and Conan Doyle, traveling to Rome.
 This happens after Conan Doyle receives some well preserved body parts addressed to his best known creation, Sherlock Holmes, the great, though fictional, consulting detective.